MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/remoting/PS-remoting-second-hop.md

 ### Pros

 - Requires no special coding
-- Credentials are not stored.
+- Credentials aren't stored.

 ### Cons

-- Does not support the second hop for WinRM.
+- doesn't support the second hop for WinRM.
 - Requires Domain Administrator access to configure.
 - Must be configured on the Active Directory object of the remote server (_ServerB_).
-- Limited to one domain.
-Cannot cross domains or forests.
+- Limited to one domain. can't cross domains or forests.
 - Requires rights to update objects and Service Principal Names (SPNs).
 - _ServerB_ can acquire a Kerberos ticket to _ServerC_ on behalf of the user without user intervention.

 > [!NOTE]
-> Active Directory accounts that have the **Account is sensitive and cannot be delegated** property
+> Active Directory accounts that have the **Account is sensitive and can't be delegated** property
-> set cannot be delegated.
+> set can't be delegated.
 For more information, see
-> [Security Focus: Analysing 'Account is sensitive and cannot be delegated' for Privileged Accounts][blog]
+> [Security Focus: Analysing 'Account is sensitive and can't be delegated' for Privileged Accounts][01]
-> and [Kerberos Authentication Tools and Settings][ktools].
+> and [Kerberos Authentication Tools and Settings][09].

 ## Resource-based Kerberos constrained delegation